Are all applicants accepted into the Online Elementary Program?

-CU does not place candidates in clinical experience classrooms without a written agreement with the school district.
-Concord is willing to work to establish agreements with any district in which the enrolled candidate is living, so that clinical experiences can be completed in relatively close proximity to the candidate.
+Concord does not place candidates in clinical experience classrooms without a written agreement with the school district.
+Concord is willing to work to establish agreements with any district, so that clinical experiences can be completed in relatively close proximity to the candidate.
 Establishing agreements depends on the willingness of the school district to provide certain assurances to ensure quality clinical experiences, with quality supervision and support.

 Will I received a teaching license?